Discover the best lakeside campgrounds in Alberta Parks from Sir Winston Churchill Park to Cypress Hills.

 Brewers Amenities: boat launch, beach, concession, dump station, fish cleaning stations, flush toilets, grocery/supply store, pay phone, pier, playgrounds, showers, tap water.

-Lakeside Campground (beside Brewers) has 15/30 Amp power, water hook-ups, and sewage disposal.
+Lakeside Campground Amenities: 15/30 Amp power, water hook-ups, and sewage disposal; plus access to the Brewers Campground Amenities (Lakeside is beside Brewers Campground)

 The Point Backcountry Campground, Peter Lougheed Provincial Park

 Amenities: bear lockers (one per site), pit toilets, picnic tables.
-Note that fire pits were removed in 2021 and fires are no longer permitted here.
+As of 2021, fire pits were removed and fires are no longer permitted here.

-Read more about our trip here: Backpacking to The Point Backcountry Campground, Peter Lougheed Provincial Park.
+Learn more here: Backpacking to The Point Backcountry Campground, Peter Lougheed Provincial Park.

 Beauvais Lake Provincial Park, Pincher Creek